 Granada is an appealing home for both students and executives, families and young professionals.
 The amazing landscape and attractive buildings draw thousands of tourists every day.
 Anyone searching for apartments for rent in Granada has several different areas to consider.
-Student accommodation in Granada or furnished apartments , with Nestpick you'll find the right accommodationf or your needs.
+Student accommodation in Granada or furnished apartments , with Nestpick you'll find the right accommodation for your needs.
+Granada Rentals are in high demand.
 Check out the following disctrics for a better understanding of the city.

 Granada’s city centre is packed with historical sights.
 There is the Cathedral “Santa Iglesia Catedral Metropolitana de la Encarnación de Granada”, which was completed in 1561 and the “Capilla Real de Granada”, built in remembrance of the Spanish monarchs King Ferdinand II and Queen Isabella I. You will also find the Alcaiceria, known for being the site of the “Great Bazaar of Granada”, and the Alhambra, a palace which unites Christian and Islamic architecture and testament to the shared history of the land, as well as a World Heritage Site protected by the Unesco.
 Typical rental prices for apartments in the city centre are between €1,500 and €2,500 depending on the property you choose.